As a blogger, you want to get traffic to your site and make money. One of the simplest ways to do this is through your

 Several years back, Facebook showed every post made on every page in your newsfeed.
 As a marketer, it was such a simple way to get traffic as everyone would see what you were doing.
 Then, they made changes, and it all disappeared – overnight.

 Traffic tanked, and it left bloggers struggling to find a way to make up that lost traffic.
 The same can be said for Pinterest.
-Many algorithm changes have had an adverse effect on traffic to blogs and websites.
+Many algorithm changes have harmed traffic to blogs and websites.

 Social media is the one marketing tool over which you have no control.
-However, when it comes to your e-mail list, you own it.
-You control what you say, when it shared, and even who will see it.
+However, when it comes to your email list, you own it.
+You control what you say, when it is shared, and even who will see it.

 Not only do you have more control, but the people on your list are interested in the content on your site.
 They are often more engaged and willing to click to read your posts and, more importantly, buy the products you recommend!
 Your email list is a simple tool to help increase income.

 If you are new to creating a list, I would advise starting with MailerLite.
 It is free up to 1,000 subscribers so that it can help with your budget.
 I use ConvertKit for both of my sites, but the fee starts at $25 per month.

 The simple way to get readers to sign up is first to have blog content that they want to read.
 Therefore, you must be 100% authentic and original.
 Be yourself.
 However, that is not the only thing you need to do.

 As the title of this post explains, you need an email opt-in.
 You clicked to read so you could learn what to do.
 You need to do the same on your site.

 WHAT IS AN EMAIL OPT-IN?